Planning your Holiday to the South Pacific Islands

 The Fiji Islands is the most popular of the South Pacific Islands to visit, and deservedly so.
 It is easy to reach being the regional transport hub, and has the best tourist infrastructure with a great selection of large international brand hotels, all-inclusive family orientated resorts, small boutique properties aimed at excapists, luxury villas for the high-end exclusive market and budget beach huts for travellers.
 It's a great all-rounder, with beach holidays, weddings and honeymoons, adventure, backpacking, diving and surfing, all amongst its major draws.

 Although a lot smaller than Fiji and not so easy to reach from Australia, the quaint Cook Islands are equally beautiful for a fun and relaxing beach holiday and especially popular amongst New Zealand couples.
 The Cook Islands is very small and a lot simpler to choose where to go, as there are just two main mainstream destinations: Rarotonga and Aitutaki, the later a stunning lagoon atoll.
 If you want to go somewhere with few other tourists, then you should consider destinations such as Samoa or Tonga which both have beautiful beach resorts but a lot less commercial than most destinations and seldom making it to the glossy brochures and where getting to your accommodation is often part of the holiday adventure; or even tiny Niue Island, a somewhat affluent limestone rock where you'll soon become one of the locals.

 Visit the French speaking territories of New Caledonia or Tahiti Islands for a more glamorous holiday ambience and with plenty of over-water bungalows with the later boasting Bora Bora as the most beautiful island in the South Pacific.

-Seven Great Ideas for your South Pacific Holiday
+Seven "Must Do" for your South Pacific Holiday

 1) Make the first footprint of the day on an uninhabited coral island

 2) Snorkel a coral reef and spot a whale, reef shark or sea turtle along the way

 3) Take a rainforest hike and cool off in a fresh waterfall